 TED Talks changed the way I study languages.

-For a long time, I thought they were just those interesting, brainy videos that go viral sometimes.
-I’d never considered using them for my language studies.
+For a long time, I thought they were just interesting, brainy videos that go viral sometimes.
+I’d never considered using TED Talks for my language studies.

 Now, I recommend TED Talks to everyone who’s studying a foreign language.
 And I’ve got five fascinating ones for you in Portuguese!